unspecworks/visorbearer-zmk-module/README.md

 # Visorbearer ZMK Module

-This is the ZMK module for the Visorbearer keyboard - a 32-key split keyboard featuring dual RGB LED status bars powered by LP5012 drivers.
+This is the ZMK module for the [Visorbearer](https://github.com/carrefinho/visorbearer) keyboard, a 32-key unibody split wireless keyboard featuring 8 RGB LED indicators.

 ## Usage